Oculus Connect 6 came with some big announcements including hand tracking and Facebook Horizons.

 On LinkedIn, a few comments from Rob Scoble’s post about Facebook Horizon.

-Are you excited for social VR?
+Are you excited about social VR?
 Will you use Facebook Horizon?
 Let me know in the comments below!